Jan Pauwel Gillemans the Younger

 Jan Pauwel Gillemans the Younger (Antwerp, baptized 3 September 1651 - Antwerp, buried 20 March 1704) was a Flemish still life painter.
 He worked in a range of still life genres including flower and fruit still lifes, banquet still lifes, pronkstillevens and hunting pieces.
 He collaborated with figure painters to create landscapes which combined a mythological or allegorical scene with a still life.
 He worked and lived in Antwerp, Middelburg, London and Amsterdam.

 Life

-Jan Pauwel Gillemans the Younger was born in Antwerp as the son of Jan Pauwel Gillemans the Elder and Paulina Uyt den Eeckhout.
-His father was a prominent still life painter.
-He studied with his father and from the guild year 1665-1666 he was formally enrolled at the Guild of Saint Luke of Antwerp as a pupil of the leading Antwerp still life painter Joris van Son who was also a good friend of his father.
+Gillemans was born in Antwerp as the son of Jan Pauwel Gillemans the Elder and Paulina Uyt den Eeckhout.
+His father was a prominent still life painter and goldsmith.
+The Gillemans family was originally from the Brussels region and had moved at the end of the 16th century to Antwerp where they were active as goldsmiths.
+Jan Pauwel Gillemans the Younger had three brothers and four sisters.
+The size of the family created financial stress for the family.
+To relieve it Jan Pauwels the Elder also registered as a master goldsmith with the local guild with the support of the Antwerp city magistrate.
+He studied initially with his father.
+From the guild year 1665-1666 he was formally enrolled at the Guild of Saint Luke of Antwerp as a pupil of the leading Antwerp still life painter Joris van Son who was also a good friend of his father.